Biddrup/commacode/README.md

 # commacode
-This will take a list from user and eturn with all the iteams by a comma and a space, inserted 'and' before the last one
+This will take a list from user and return with all the iteams by a comma and a space, inserted 'and' before the last one